nhannguyen95/learning-notes/languages/javascript/types-and-grammar.md

 ## Boxing Wrappers

 These object wrappers are very important, it provides access to properties and methods for wrapped primitive.
-Thanksfully JS automatically wraps (boxes) primitive values to fulfill such access:
+Thankfully JS automatically wraps (boxes) primitive values to fulfill such access:
 ```js
 var a = "abc";